Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # Storage type

 Taipy proposes various predefined _data nodes_ corresponding to the most popular _storage types_.
-Thanks to predefined _data nodes_, the data scientist developer does not need to spend much time configuring the _storage types_ or the _query system_.
+Thanks to predefined _data nodes_, the Python developer does not need to spend much time configuring the _storage types_ or the _query system_.
 Most of the time, a predefined _data node_ corresponding to a basic and standard use case satisfies the user's needs like pickle file, csv file, sql table, Excel sheet, etc.

 The various predefined _storage types_ are mainly used for input data.
-Indeed, the input data is usually provided by an external component, and the data scientist user does not control the format.
+Indeed, the input data is usually provided by an external component, and the Python developer user does not control the format.

 However, in most cases, particularly for intermediate or output _data nodes_, it is not relevant to prefer one _storage type_.
 The end-user wants to manipulate the corresponding data within the Taipy application.
 Still, the user does not have any particular specifications regarding the _storage type_.
-In such a case, the data scientist developer is recommended to use the default _storage type_ pickle that does not require any configuration.
+In such a case, the Python developer is recommended to use the default _storage type_ pickle that does not require any configuration.

 In case a more specific method to store, read and write the data is needed by the user, Taipy proposes a _Generic data